ibm-cloud-docs/power-iaas/get-started-dedicated-host.md

 # Getting started with dedicated host
 {: #dedicated-host}

-Dedicated host capability on {{site.data.keyword.powerSysFull}} offers you the exclusive ability to provision an entire server for your exclusive use, expanding your computing options significantly.
+Dedicated host capability on {{site.data.keyword.powerSysFull}} allows you to provision an entire server for your sole use, significantly expanding your computing options.
 You can handle mission-critical workloads with complete isolation, control, and security.

 The hourly billing for a Dedicated host on a Power Virtual Server covers the entire server.
-Using a dedicated host provides extra flexibility to create virtual server instances and control their placement, along with a unique shared processor pool capability.
-This means you can optimize your cloud infrastructure by using single-tenant servers to manage software licensing costs.
-Most importantly, dedicated hosts increase isolation from other users in a cloud environment, ensuring your operations run smoothly and securely.
+Using a dedicated host provides extra flexibility in two ways:
+- It allows you to create virtual server instances and control their placement, and
+- It offers a unique shared processor pool capability.

+This setup enables you to optimize your cloud infrastructure by using single-tenant servers to manage software licensing costs.
+Most importantly, dedicated hosts enhance isolation from other users in a cloud environment, ensuring your operations run smoothly and securely.

 Create an estimate before deploying a dedicated host by using the [cost estimator](wwww.cloud.ibm.com/power/estimate){: external} or see the [pricing](/docs/power-iaas?topic=power-iaas-pricing-virtual-server-on-cloud#pricing-dh) page to learn more.